-Blu del Barrio is an actor on Star Trek: Discovery.
-They play the first non-binary character in the Star Trek franchise.
-The show does a good job of always using they/them pronouns when referring to Blu’s character, “Adira Tal.”
-But the character’s name does not sound gender-neutral to my ear.
-In my head, I’ve perceived and assigned sex.
-I have to consciously practice using they/them pronouns to counteract my perceptions.
+Blu del Barrio is known for portraying the first non-binary character in Star Trek: Discovery.
+The show does a good job of always using they/them pronouns when referring to Blu’s character.
+However, the character’s name, “Adira Tal,” doesn’t immediately sound gender-neutral to my ears.
+I need to make conscious efforts to counteract these ingrained perceptions.

-Dismantling assumptions that automatically assign sex is where I need practice.
-I need to add “they” to the “he” and “she” list in my head.
-Maybe it’s my age and life-long habit.
-Changing gender identities and adapting to gender-neutral pronouns seems easier for my young daughter and her friends.
+Dismantling assumptions that automatically assign gender is where I need practice.
+Adding “they” to the binary “he” and “she” list in my mental lexicon is essential.
+Perhaps, it’s a result of age and lifelong habits.
+Adapting to gender-neutral pronouns seems easier for my young daughter and her friends.
 I need to habitually expand my recognition of someone’s sex beyond the binary.

-Incorporating appropriate pronouns is also necessary for genealogical writing.
-Regardless of the sex a person was assigned at birth, their personal pronouns should be acknowledged and used in all writings.
-When writing a person’s biography ensure that “he,” “she,” and “they” are used as needed.
-This is more easily done if biographies are written by hand rather than relying on genealogical software outputs.
+Incorporating appropriate pronouns is equally crucial in genealogical writing.
+Regardless of the sex assigned at birth, acknowledging and using the correct personal pronouns is essential.
+When writing biographies, ensure the seamless use of “he,” “she,” and “they” as needed.
+This may be more manageable when writing by hand than relying on genealogical software outputs.

-I tested my software of choice, RootsMagic 9, and found it lacking.
-First, the software only allows for Male, Female, or Unknown sex.
-For people in my tree who do not identify as male or female I am forced to use the unknown category.
+Testing my software of choice, RootsMagic 9, revealed limitations.
+It only allows for Male, Female, or Unknown sex.
+For non-binary individuals in my tree, my only option is the “unknown” category, which is inaccurate.
+The narrative report substitutes the combined “he/she” pronoun for those assigned the unknown category.
 This is incorrect.
 Unknown can be used for a stillborn child whose sex was not listed on the birth or death certificates.
 It is inappropriate to use unknown for a non-binary person.
 Their sex is known, it is non-binary.

 For other blogs on appropriate writing see the “Deadname” post.